shoully/quietroom/README.md

 # Quiet Room

-A small Flutter application showcasing Firebase Authentication integration with a clean and modular code structure.
+As part of an interview project, I developed a small Flutter application that demonstrates Firebase Authentication integration, featuring a clean and modular code structure.

 ## The app features